charliecalvert/CloudNotes/Assignments/DeliciousQuery.md

 A test that shows we can create an array containing all ten URLs from our delicious query:

 ```
-    it("shows we can get an array containing only the url from each item", function() {
+    it("get an array with only the url from the objects in mock delicious data", function() {
         queryDelicious.runQuery('javascript');
         var allUrls = queryDelicious.getAllUrls();
         expect(allUrls.length).toBe(10);